 This innovative summer and academic-year internship program for 22 high school students, recruited city-wide, links STEM learning with social-justice issues.

 These students, many of whom have been directly affected by violence, are able to explore the impact of violence through STEM disciplines like public health and forensics while making a difference in their own community.
 The program aims to help them form peer and mentor relationships, graduate on-time, apply to college, and pursue STEM majors and careers.
+Learn about this program.

 Philadelphia Robotics Coalition